 Off of the MIT’s target list of the 10 Turks only Hasan Hüseyin Kes, Umit Karagözlü, Gökhan Demir, Gökhan Yahşi and Yunus Erdogdu’s names had been published.
 Out of the remaining 5 names, Ismail Ersözoğlu’s name has been leaked to the media.

-Within the past 3 months, to Ismail Ersözoğlu’s place of residence in Turkey, police have visited twice with a capture and arrest warrant.
+Within the past 3 months, to Ismail Ersözoğlu’s place of residence in Turkey, police have visited a few times with a capture and arrest warrant.

 Out of the list published last year, Hasan Hüseyin Kes and Umit Karagozlu have departed from Ukraine.
 It has been recorded that the others listed could not depart due to the restrictions placed on their passport by the Republic of Turkey.